HR ANALYTICS

 What is employee performance?

-Employee performance refers to how well (or how poorly) an employee fulfills their duties and reaches their goals.
-Accurate measurement of performance includes the quality, quantity, and efficiency of a person’s work.
+Employee performance refers to how well (or poorly) an employee fulfills their duties and reaches their goals.
+Accurate performance measurement includes the quality, quantity, and efficiency of a person’s work.

 Employees drive your company forward.
 High performers can help you achieve goals faster, while low performers can have the opposite effect.
-Their hard work, creativity, and capacity for innovation inspire their peers and help the company stay competitive.
+Your employees’ hard work, creativity, and capacity for innovation inspire their peers and help the company stay competitive.

 How to improve employee performance

 • Be transparent in your goals and expectations.
-It’s hard to do a good job when you don’t know what’s expected of you.
-Set clear, achievable goals, and make sure employees know what they’re working towards.
+It’s hard for employees to do a good job when they don’t know what’s expected of them.
+Set clear, achievable goals, and ensure employees know what they’re working toward.

 • Provide constructive feedback.
 Don’t criticize for critique’s sake.
-Instead, show employees what they did right, and where they made mistakes.
+Instead, show employees what they have done well, and where they could have done better.
 Discuss how they can improve and listen to their concerns.

-• Prioritize learning and development.
-Employees who learn nothing new, can’t make progress, and eventually start underperforming.
-Create learning and development (L&D) programs that help your staff members expand their skill sets and learn new things.
+• Prioritize learning and development (L&D).
+Employees who learn nothing new can’t make progress, and eventually, they will start underperforming.
+Create L&D programs that help your staff members expand their skill sets and learn new things.

 • Create a merit reward program.
 Top performers could quickly lose their motivation if their efforts aren’t recognized.
 A merit reward program motivates employees to do their best all the time.
 The goals should, again, be clear and achievable.
 If the standard is too high to reach and nobody can get a merit reward, your program will demotivate employees.

 • Focus on internal mobility and succession planning.
 Providing opportunities for promotion or lateral movement keeps employees longer.
-Plus, workers perform better when they know such options are available.
-Start an internal mobility and succession planning program, offer L&D opportunities, mentorship, and more.
+In addition, workers perform better when they know these options are available.
+Start an internal mobility and succession planning program, that includes L&D opportunities, mentorship, and more.

 • Make work-life balance a priority.
 Don’t expect employees to set everything aside and work non-stop for the company.
-It might feel like performance and productivity increase at first.
+On the face of it, this may seem like a way to boost performance and productivity.
 But in the long run, it will lead to burnout, absenteeism, a drop in performance, and turnover.
 Create a healthy workplace culture that encourages work-life balance and promotes well-being.

-• Create a strategic compensation strategy.
-Like it or not, compensation can have a strong say in employee performance.
-Ensure you’re not underpaying your staff and be transparent about pay.
+Create a strategic compensation strategy.
+Like it or not, compensation can have a strong impact on employee performance.
+Ensure you’re not underpaying your staff and, at the same time, be transparent about pay and pay practices.

 Evaluating employee performance is a complex but necessary process.
-It helps employees know they’re on the right track and improve when and where they need to.
-But it also helps companies spot performance issues before they affect major business processes.
+It helps employees know if they’re on the right track, or where they may need to improve.
+It also helps companies spot performance issues before they affect major business processes and outcomes.

 1. Standard performance evaluation

-These are 1-1 assessments with a manager evaluating one of their direct reports.
-You can look at multiple dimensions, including:
+Standard performance evaluation involves 1-1 assessments where a manager evaluates one of their direct reports.
+They can look at multiple dimensions, including:

 • Ethical and professional conduct, and more.

-Don’t forget to also listen.
+Remember to listen.
 Performance evaluations may feel one-sided, but they shouldn’t be.
-Hear what concerns or difficulties an employee has and work with them to find the best solutions.
+Take the time to seek and hear about an employee's concerns or difficulties.
+Then, work with them to find the best solutions.

 2. 360-degree evaluation